 The posts on a Facebook page completely rely on the platform’s newsfeed algorithm and more often than not, you will need to pay to reach your audience.
 If your user has not interacted with your last posts, it is more likely that he will not receive the most recent one.

-Facebook Page Vs Group: Analytics and Insights
+Facebook Page vs Group: Analytics and Insights

 For a business, the key aspects of social media marketing are user analytics and insights about their audience.
 In this aspect, Facebook pages have more features (because it is created for businesses) that help you understand how well your post performed and give you the demographics of your audience.
-Unlike for Facebook groups, you can use this data to promote ads on the page and reach a wider audience.
+Unlike Facebook groups, you can use this data to promote ads on the page and reach a wider audience.

 Facebook groups however provide quality insights that are more valuable and give you an opportunity to directly understand the needs of your audience and the gaps in your product or service.
-In a group, you’re constantly interacting and engaging with your audience and in the process you have opened up a space for them to directly reach out to you.
+In a group, you’re constantly interacting and engaging with your audience and in the process, you have opened up space for them to directly reach out to you.

 Is Facebook Page or Group Better?